aarato/s3fileshare/README.md

 - All files are stored on a dedicated S3 bucket which acts both as a static web frontend and as a file server.
 - The built-in clipboard allows real-time communication (chat) between logged in users.
-- Files uploaded to the server can be shared easicly via pre-signed URL links
+- Files uploaded to the server can be shared easily via pre-signed URL links (no login needed!)
-- Users can also upload/download files from the CLI using pre-signed URLs
+- Users can also upload/download files from the CLI (e.g. curl) using pre-signed URLs
 - Access to the entire website can be shared by third-parties using temporary Identity tokens.
 - Files are automatically deleted after 24 hours at midnight UTC the following day for security and cost reasons.
 - Security tokens and pre-signed URLs automatically expire after approximately 1 hour.